SamuelNaiwo/virtualisation/connect_2_virtual_machines.md

 # How To Connect Two Virtual Machines

-Making changes and merging from dev to main.....
+Making changes and merging from dev to main...

 1. Open two seperate terminal/bash windows.